National Defense Act of 1935: Reserve Training

 The Act provided for the drafting of Filipino men, between the ages of 21 and 50, into the 30 reserve divisions.
 This force was to be raised through 2 training camps, of 20,000 men each, lasting 22 weeks.
 The camps would be staffed by members of the regular army.

 The first group of 20,000 troops was drafted on January 1, 1937, and there were 4,800 officers and 104,000 enlisted men in the reserves by 1939.

 Officer Training

-For the training of junior officers, the Act provided that a military academy be established with a Cadet Corps strength not to exceed 350 at any one time.
+For the training of selected candidates for permanent commission in the Regular Force, the Act provided that a military training school named the Philippine Military Academy be established with a Cadet Corps strength not to exceed 350 at any one time.
 As graduates could not be expected until they had completed 4 years of training, selected reservists were selected for training as noncommissioned officers.
 The best of these were then given basic office training and commissioned as 3rd Lieutenants.
 Officers were also created through senior-level ROTC courses in colleges and universities.